In this article:

 The best place to keep your emergency fund is an account where you'll be able to access your funds at a moment's notice while also earning as much interest as possible.
 These are the best options:

 - High-yield savings account: A high-yield savings account can help you earn more on your emergency savings.
 You can open one at a credit union, an online bank or a brick-and-mortar bank.
-While the national average annual percent yield (APY) for a savings account is 0.08% as of mid-2022, a high-yield savings account can earn as much as 1.26% in interest.
+While the national average annual percentage yield (APY) for a savings account is 0.39% as of April 2023, some high-yield savings accounts earn 4% or more.

 - Money market account: A money market account also offers higher interest rates than standard savings accounts and is offered at most banks and credit unions.
 They differ from high-yield savings accounts in that they typically provide check-writing privileges and may require a higher initial deposit and ongoing minimum balance.